 What Are Job Duties for a Pharmacy Assistant?

-Pharmacy assistants that work in hospitals are in charge of delivering medication to patients and help stock shelves in the hospital pharmacy department.
+Pharmacy assistants that work in hospitals are in charge of delivering medication to patients and helping stock shelves in the hospital pharmacy department.
 Pharmacy assistants take on these responsibilities so the pharmacist can concentrate on providing more customer service and be available to answer patients' questions about their medication.
-In order perform the job duties of a pharmacy assistant, individuals must be:
+In order to perform the job duties of a pharmacy assistant, individuals must be:

 Education and Training

 Individuals should enroll in a vocational training program or community college where they can obtain a certificate of completion or diploma.
-Aspiring pharmacy assistants can learn about medical and pharmaceutical terminology, pharmacy law and ethics, pharmaceutical calculations, pharmaceutical techniques, and pharmacy record-keeping.
+Aspiring pharmacy technicians can learn about medical and pharmaceutical terminology, pharmacy law and ethics, pharmaceutical calculations, pharmaceutical techniques, and pharmacy record-keeping.
 Students learn through classroom lectures, laboratory work, and clinical practice at hospitals and clinics.
-Students complete about 600 hours of training.
+Accredited programs typically contain about 600 hours of training.